This House Plan Is Versatile, Stylish, Comfortable, and Eco-Friendly

 Forgot to turn off the lights or the television in your rush to get out?
 Not a problem.
 You can turn them off remotely.

 A new and more advanced automation technology installed in the 2016 New American Home now gives homeowners more control than ever before.
-With this app, it is possible for the homeowner to control lighting, climate, entertainment, and security from a favorite seat in the home – or from a secure remote location.
+With this app, the homeowner can control lighting, climate, entertainment, and security from a favorite seat in the home – or a secure remote location.

 This two-story, three-bedroom Contemporary house plan can be pre-wired for home automation technology.
 (Plan # 153-1808)

-The 2016 New American Home’s automation technology also allows homeowners to create profiles for members of the family and use personal photos to represent different rooms in the home.
+The 2016 New American Home’s automation technology also allows homeowners to create profiles for family members and use personal photos to represent different rooms in the home.
 If something is amiss in the home, customized alerts and notifications are sent.

 Whether you’re home or away, this new technology gives you everything you ever wanted – and more – in whole-home automation.
 For more information on Smart Homes, click here or here.

 Get ready for the unveiling of the 2016 New American Home – and other hot design trends!